clux/facemaulers/luskan.md

 Been harnessing the power of the Eternal Star (Irae), and growing increasingly careless over the years as his power has been unchecked.

 Holds the top area at the tower.
 Given control over Yeenoghu for Eternal Star.
 Husband of the former Valindra Shadowmantle.
-Went to Thay with several items, to reunite with Valindra. https://neverwinter.fandom.com/wiki/Arklem_Greeth - grab some stuff here..
+Went to Thay with several items, to reunite with Valindra.
+He has a deal with Irae.
+He'll get Neverwinter?
+They share phylactery? https://neverwinter.fandom.com/wiki/Arklem_Greeth - grab some stuff here..

 ### Celerum